pinellolab/CRISPR-millipede-target/README.md

 ### Installation and Run Time
 On a Macbook Pro (M2 Chip with 32 GB ram)
-Installation takes about 1 min 20 secs via pip after installing PyTorch Running Step 4 (model_run = cmm.MillipedeModelExperimentalGroup(experiments_inputdata=model_input_data, device=cmm.MillipedeComputeDevice.CPU) takes about 2 minutes for the sg218 example in notebook
+- Installation takes about 1 min 20 secs via pip after installing PyTorch
+- Running Step 4 (model_run = cmm.MillipedeModelExperimentalGroup(experiments_inputdata=model_input_data, device=cmm.MillipedeComputeDevice.CPU) takes about 2 minutes for the sg218 example in the notebook

 ## Instructions